-Robotham, Mandy A Woman of War (2018)

-For readers of The Tattooist of Auschwitz and Kate Furnivall comes a gritty tale of courage, betrayal and love in the most unlikely of places.
+States States Robotham, Mandy An impossible choice A Woman of War (2018) A For readers of The Tattooist of Auschwitz and Kate Furnivall comes a gritty tale of courage, betrayal and love Woman in the most unlikely of places.
 Germany, 1944.
-Taken from the camps to serve the Führer himself, Anke Hoff is assigned as midwife to one of Hitler's inner circles.
+Taken from the camps to serve the Führer himself, Anke Hoff Wolfilan is assigned as midwife to one of Hitler's inner circles.
 If she refuses, her family will die.
-Torn between her duty as a caregiver and her hatred for the Nazi regime, Anke is swept into a life unlike anything she's ever known - and she discovers that many of those at the Berghof are just as trapped as she is.
-And soon, she's falling for a man who will make her world more complicated still...
+Torn between her of War duty as a caregiver and her hatred for the Nazi regime, Anke is swept into a life unlike anything she's ever OI WAILY known - and she discovers that many of those at the Berghof are just as trapped as she is.
+And soon, she's Tet tan at Tattooist falling for a man who will make her world more complicated still AUSCHWITZ MANDY ROBOTHAM

+Rooney, Sally

-Rooney, Sally Intermezzo (2024)
+Intermezzo (2024)